Deponia (video game)

 Deponia is a graphic adventure video game developed and published by Daedalic Entertainment.
 The game's story sees players taking on the role of Rufus, an inhabitant of the junk planet Deponia, as he attempts to seek a new life on the floating city known as Elysium.
 However, he soon becomes embroiled with the task of helping an Elysian return to their home and uncovers a plot that threatens his home planet.
+The game received multiple sequels, including Chaos on Deponia (2012), Goodbye Deponia (2013), and Deponia Doomsday (2016).

 Gameplay

 Like most forms of graphic adventure games, players take on the role of a character who must solve a variety of puzzles.
 Objects in the game can be manipulated, or picked up to be used to overcome obstacles or combined with other inventory items to make a new item to use.
 At times, the player encounters people in the game who can be talked with for clues and trivia.
 The game's main interface features a simple system connected to the mouse, in which the player left-clicks an object/person to use it/talk to, and right-click it to examine it, while a hint system, indicating interactive elements, can be activated by holding down the mouse's middle button.

 The game's unique elements are special puzzles that the player can skip if they cannot solve them, a tutorial phase at the beginning, as well as a unique, humorous option available after completing the game, which when activated causes descriptions/names of objects and people, and all spoken dialog, to be changed to being only "Droggeljug".